 In House Magazine or News Photographer

-HOW WILL A DIPLOMA IN PHOTOGRAPHY HELP ME?
+HOW WILL A PROFICIENCY AWARD 2 IN PHOTOGRAPHY HELP ME?

-If you want to truly get ahead in this industry then a diploma is the best option – however it takes a lot of commitment and study to finish a diploma, but it is a lot easier (especially when you are studying online) if you are supported by your education provider.
+If you want to truly get ahead in this industry then a study program is the best option – however it takes a lot of commitment and study to finish a program, but it is a lot easier (especially when you are studying online) if you are supported by your education provider.

 When choosing a course the most important things to consider are: